jidbujawe/codinglabs-bootcamp/bootcamp/README.md

 # CodingLabs Bootcamp Week 1
 ## Project Title

-- First item
-- Second item
+- Laravel
-- Third item
+- VueJS
-- Fourth item
+- Tailwind CSS

 The final project would be a clone of: [IMDB](https://www.imdb.com/)